ministryofjustice/operations-engineering-dns-form/README.md

 - Track DNS change requests in a structured and organized manner.
 - Automate the creation of GitHub issues and pull requests for DNS changes.
-- Provide Slack notifications to keep the team updated.
 - Ensure validation and proper formatting of DNS requests, reducing errors and manual intervention.

 ## Features